spack/spack/lib/spack/spack/cmd/installer/README.md

 Windows compatibility.)
 It is important that all indentions in .yaml files are done with spaces and not tabs, so take care when editing one by hand.

-For the packages.yaml file, we need to direct spack towards both our CMake installation and towards Ninja.
+For the packages.yaml file, we need to direct spack towards the CMake and Ninja installations we set up with Visual Studio.
 Therefore, your packages.yaml file will look something like this, with possibly slight variants in the paths to CMake and Ninja:

 ```
 packages:
   cmake:
     externals:
-    - spec: cmake@3.20.1
+    - spec: cmake@3.19
-      prefix: 'c:\Program Files\CMake'
+      prefix: 'c:\Program Files (x86)\Microsoft Visual Studio
+\2019\Professional\Common7\IDE\CommonExtensions\Microsoft\CMake\CMake'
     buildable: False
   ninja:
     externals: